List of Hollyoaks characters introduced in 2021: Lexi Calder

 D.S.
 Lexi Calder, played by Natalie Anderson, made her first appearance on 29 October 2021.
 The character and casting was announced on 19 October 2021.
 Upon her casting, it was revealed that she would be appearing alongside characters including Grace Black (Tamara Wall), Felix Westwood (Richard Blackwood), Martine Deveraux (Kéllé Bryan) and fellow newcomer Nate Denby (Chris Charles).
 It was also teased that Lexi's arrival in the village would cause secrets to be unearthed about the Deveraux family.

 Speaking about her time on the soap, Anderson said: "I'm having so much fun, and everyone at Hollyoaks have been so lovely and welcoming."
 Upon her arrival, it is revealed that Lexi is a police detective who works with Nate.
 On 29 September 2022, she was killed by Silas Blissett (Jeff Rawle), making her his last victim before his own death.

 Ethan Williams

 Ethan Williams, played by Matthew James-Bailey, made his first appearance on 9 November 2021.
 The character and casting was introduced during the episode as Ethan was revealed to have kidnapped Darren Osborne (Ashley Taylor Dawson).
 Ethan's role was later expanded as he was revealed to have been working with girlfriend Maya Harkwell (Ky Discala).
 Speaking about his character, James-Bailey said playing him was "incredibly fun" and teased: "I won't give too much away, but Ethan is here to shake things up and bring a new, albeit 'manic', energy to the village – unfortunately so for Darren.
 And he won't be the last to have the displeasure of meeting Ethan...
 Ethan's definitely coming in with a bang."
 He also recalled being in an episode of Hollyoaks earlier in his career and how he came out of the episode thinking about how he would like to be on the soap long-term, which made his casting a personal success for him.
+An official Hollyoaks video highlighting the Chen-Williams family called Ethan "The Ex-gangster, babysitter uncle".